azurity/immutable-cpp/README.md

 # immutable-cpp

-A header only metaprogrammng library.
+A header only meta-programming library.

 Try to provide the same functions as [immutability-helper](https://github.com/kolodny/immutability-helper).